schmalls/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/About.md

 system drive.

 ### [about_PSSessions](about_PSSessions.md)
-Describes  Windows PowerShell sessions (PSSessions) and explains how to establish a persistent connection to a remote computer.
+Describes  Windows PowerShell® sessions (PSSessions) and explains how to establish a persistent connection to a remote computer.

 ### [about_PSSession_Details](about_PSSession_Details.md)
 Provides detailed information about Windows PowerShell sessions and the role they play in remote commands.

 ### [about_PSSnapins](about_PSSnapins.md)
-Describes  Windows PowerShell snap-ins and shows how to use and manage them.
+Describes  Windows PowerShell® snap-ins and shows how to use and manage them.

 ### [about_Quoting_Rules](about_Quoting_Rules.md)
-Describes rules for using single and double quotation marks in  Windows PowerShell.
+Describes rules for using single and double quotation marks in  Windows PowerShell®.

 ### [about_Redirection](about_Redirection.md)
-Explains how to redirect output from  Windows PowerShell to text files.
+Explains how to redirect output from  Windows PowerShell® to text files.

 ### [about_Ref](about_Ref.md)
 Describes how to create and use a reference variable type.